-The N-th roots of unity form a finite abelian group G of cardinality Nunder multiplication.
+The N-th roots of unity form a finite abelian group G of cardinality N under multiplication.

-We have to show that G is cyclic, i.e., G is generated by a single element ω (which then is a primitive N-th root of unity).
+We have to show that G is cyclic, i.e., G is generated by a single element ω (which is then a primitive N-th root of unity).